Food, Jordan, Middle Eastern Food

 1. Za’atar

 Just how significant is Za’atar to Jordanians?
 I was told you can most definitely find a bag of Za’atar in every household in Jordan.
-Basically, Za’atar is as staple to a Middle Eastern household as Peanut Butter is to American household.
+Basically, Za’atar is as staple to a Middle Eastern household as Peanut Butter is to an American household.

 Za'atar on Bread